tappyness1/image_retrieval/README.md

 ## Algorithm Candidates

 1. SIFT, SURF
-2. ResNet
+2. ResNet with Triplet Loss
-3. Triple Loss (Siamese Network)
+3. Siamese Network with Triplet Loss

 Workflow of the Model